Five challenges that Open Source can shield you from

 • Price Evolution:

-Proprietary software, especially in the burgeoning no-code and low-code ecosystem, might present alluring initial price tags.
+Proprietary software, especially in the burgeoning No code and Low code ecosystem, might present alluring initial price tags.
 Yet, as businesses scale and demands grow, vendors might introduce escalating pricing tiers.
 Companies don't have any control on the vendor’s pricing evolution.

 Open Source alternatives, by their very nature, offer a transparency that helps in better budget predictability and always provide a Community Edition that enterprises can use for free if they don’t want to align with the pricing increase.